-Nursing and allied health graduate Programs
+Nursing and Allied Health Graduate Programs

-• Healthcare Administration, M.H.A. (p.
-80)
+- Health Informatics, M.H.I. (p.
+99) - · Healthcare Administration, M.H.A. (p.
+98)

 Healthcare Administration, M.H.A.

 Dr. Marie St. Rose, Interim Program Coordinator mstrose@nsu.edu (757) 823-2480

 The Master of Healthcare Administration (MHA) seeks to prepare students to function as leaders in the delivery of health care services.
 The curriculum is competency-based and grouped in five domains: communication and relationship management, leadership, professionalism, knowledge of the health care environment, and business skills and knowledge.
 The program will be delivered fully online to provide flexibility for professionals who are balancing personal and work responsibilities with academia.
 The curriculum consists of 36 credits.